stevenpearce2018/couponer/README.md

 # Copyright 2018 Steven Pearce
 <strong> You will need a twilio key, mongodb connection string, and a redis url in order to use this application.</strong>

+We're live baby!

-Check it out at https://whispering-beach-41759.herokuapp.com/Home!
+Check it out at: https://www.unlimitedcouponer.com/Home

 1) cd Couponer
 2) npm install